 RO released the 'Renewal' revamp, which introduced third-tier classes.
 In order to access them at all, you have to shell out for 'Reset Stones' (or save up for months), and good luck being at all competitive in PvP (or experiencing a lot of new content) without them.

 ROBLOX.
-Like most entries on this page, it's biggest advertising point is that it's free to play.
-Although you can get most hats shirts gear, etc. with incredible patience, some items to are Builder's Club only, and BC is the easiest way to earn enough Tickets/ROBUX to get most items.
-Plus, there are many BC only features, such as having more than 1 map/place, more than one group, making badges etc.
+Like most entries on this page, its biggest advertising point is that it's free to play.
+Although you can get most hats, shirts, gear etc. with incredible patience, some items are Builder's Club only, and BC is the easiest way to earn enough Tickets/ROBUX to get the rest.
+Plus, there are many BC-only features, such as having more than 1 map/place, more than one group, making badges etc.

 Now BC members can make it so one of their places can only be visited by BC-members, for extra benefits.
 Fortunately, this practice isn't wide-spread, and some creators are kind enough to make free verisons of their BC places.

 Rumble Fighter is another offender.
 While you could technically play for free, you better be really good at the game if you want anything other than the default fighting style.
 All of the scrolls you get for Carats, the in-game currency, are ludicrously expensive and vastly inferior to anything you can buy for Astros, The Paying currency.
 Not to mention most of the items are only available with Astros, and almost all of the Astro items provide stat boosts that Carat items don't.
 And even if you shell out enough money to completely deck out your character with cool weapons and clothes and a good style, expect something new to come out the next week that completely blows away whatever you just bought.
 You basically have to shell out money constantly to avoid being treated to a curb-stomping every time you fight someone.